Solution Validation

 The Five-Second Test

-Goal: Can people understand your value proposition instantly?
+Goal: can people understand your value proposition instantly?

 How: